curl/curl/docs/libcurl/curl_url_get.md

 ## CURLUPART_ZONEID

-If the host name is a numeric IPv6 address, this field might also be set.
+If the hostname is a numeric IPv6 address, this field might also be set.

 ## CURLUPART_PORT